ManuelBehrendt/Mera.jl/docs/src/02_hydro_Load_Selections.md

 ## Select Spatial Ranges

 ### Use RAMSES Standard Notation
-Ranges correspond to the domain [0:1]^3 and are relate4d to the box corner at [0., 0., 0.] by default.
+Ranges correspond to the domain [0:1]^3 and are related to the box corner at [0., 0., 0.] by default.
 Here, we limit the loading of the data to a maximum level of 8:

 ```julia